Migrating from CARTO Editor to CARTO Builder

 When you first open a map, Builder displays the LAYERS pane by default.
 This contains the top-level hierarchy of how datasets appear on your map.
 Map layers can be reordered from top to bottom.
 To add a new layer, click ADD to add more data.

 Each map layer is organized by letter.
-ANALYSIS sublayers are assigned numbers in association with each map layer that is it applied to.
-For example, LAYER ‘A’ will have Source DATA as ‘a0’, and each ANALYSeS as ‘a1’, ‘a2’, and so on.
+ANALYSIS sublayers are assigned numbers in association with each map layer that it is applied to.
+For example, LAYER ‘A’ will have Source DATA as ‘a0’, and each ANALYSIS as ‘a1’, ‘a2’, and so on.

 As a requirement, each map is created with a default basemap.
 This basemap appears as part of the LAYERS pane.
 Click on the basemap name to view, or edit, the SOURCE and STYLE for the basemap.

 You cannot reorder how the basemap (and the corresponding basemap label, if applicable) appears.
 Some basemaps contain basemap labels, which are not editable.
 These labels are part of the selected basemap styling.
 Basemap labels appear as a separate map layer, and always appear as the first map layer.

 Edit Layer Options

 Most of the dataset management options appear under the LAYERS pane, which appear when you select the layer name menu options.
 Click EXPORT DATA (previously known as EXPORT LAYER) to view the options for the selected dataset.

 The Geocode and Merge with dataset options now appear as ANALYSIS options.

 By clicking on a map layer, you can edit the DATA, apply ANALYSIS, customize your STYLE, add a POP-UP (previously known as INFOWINDOWS), and edit the LEGEND for the selected layer.